bens4lsu/theskinny-publish/Content/blog2/the-middle-of-the-night.md

 After five minutes, it dawned on me that I had a better option.

-**3:35 - 5:35:**  Last couple of episodes of <i>Arrested Development</i>.
+**3:35 - 5:35:**  Last couple of episodes of *Arrested Development*.

 I borrowed the first season on DVD, having never caught an episode.
 I've been watching an episode or two every night that I wake up at an ungodly hour and can't go back to sleep.

-<i>Arrested Development</i> and <i>The Office</i> are the two funniest new shows that I can remember in a long, long time.
+*Arrested Development* and *The Office* are the two funniest new shows that I can remember in a long, long time.
 Unfortunately, they both have ratings just north of 2:00 AM Lassie reruns.
 I hope the networks keep these shows running.
 I have to think that once people get used to the fact that there isn't a laugh track, they will keep watching.

 I haven't seen any of season two.
 I'm watching for those to start again in reruns.
 Let me know if you notice it on your TV guide.